sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Creating a backing service

 (Charles)
-- Charles will do architecture diagram
+- Charles will do architecture diagram where backing service is described
 - container is transient, ephumeral - will impact how you write code
 - shopping cart in memory is bad idea - use backing service